serokell/blog-posts/existential-vs-universal-quantification/article.md

 data SomeException = forall a.
 Exception a => SomeException a
 ```

-It allows you to catch exceptions of any type (presumed it was wrapped inside `SomeException`) and then check if this is an exception of the type you want.
+It allows you to catch exceptions of any type.
+As long, as you hadn't specified its type, (and it is not obvious to the compiler, from the handler for example), all exceptions will be catch, wrapped in `SomeException` datatype.
+After that, you can use `fromException` function, to check, that you caught something you wanted to catch.

 ## Summary

 We have taken a look at quantification in Haskell.
 While we didn't introduce many syntax constructions, quantification allows you to further expand the rich type system of the language
 and to create constructions that previously were impossible.

 For more Haskell tutorials, you can check out our [Haskell](https://serokell.io/blog/haskell) section or follow us on [Twitter](https://twitter.com/serokell).